 The promotion of scholarship, the development of leadership and service and cultivation of fellowship among qualified students at Sierra College.

-To see that Sierra College becomes an environment of students that are politically concerned, by hosting various events such as; forums, debates, guest speakers, and providing information petrtaining to upcoming local, state and federal government elections.
+To promote an environment of students that are politically concerned, by hosting various events such as: forums, debates, guest speakers, and provide information pertaining to upcoming local, state, and federal government elections.

 To foster leadership development through the coordination of educational and awareness projects thru mentoring and roundtable discussions.

-Supports activism, support groups, social activities and/or tolerance and education.
+To promote club activities and events that are centered about activism, support groups, social activities, and/or tolerance and education.